Menu Close

 Another issue I’ve seen is when you have activated a filter on one of the columns, which will then hide rows, making it very difficult (or impossible!) to reconcile all of your transactions with your bank statement.
 How do you know if an Excel filter is active?
 The row-numbers will be blue instead of black, and you’ll likely notice that some row numbers appear to be skipped like in this example.
 You’ll need to look for the column heading that has a filter indicator, and clear (turn off) that filter.

-Lastly, if you write a lot of checks, sometimes a check doesn’t get cleared and thus it won’t be on your bank statement but you have it in your spreadsheet.
-In those instances, you have to keep it in mind that the reconcile screen will show a different value for “checks found” and that’s okay.
+Uncleared checks: Lastly, if you write a lot of checks, sometimes a check doesn’t get cleared and thus it won’t be on your bank statement but you might have recorded it in your checkbook register.
+When reviewing your register, just make sure that any uncleared checks are not marked as reconciled.

-For a walk-thru on using the reconciliation features in the Excel checkbook, please see the following videos.
+For a walk-thru on using the reconciliation features in the Excel checkbook, please see the following video which was updated in April 2026.